 In Vietnamese, the same diacritic would indicate a high rising tone.

 Many diacritics are used for for specialized purposes, like phonetic notation/romanization and therefore may not be part of an actual orthography

+A letter with two diacritics, for example, ḉ, may be typically represented in several ways in Unicode – as a pre-composed form (U+1E09), or as the letter and the first diacritic with the second added (U+0107 ć + U+0327 ̧ COMBINING CEDILLA), or with the letter and the second diacritic with the first diacritic added (U+00E7 ç + 0301 / COMBINING ACUTE ACCENT).

 1.2 Latin Script as Represented in Unicode